JueWangTHU/CLAPE-SMB/README.md

 In this project, we used sc-PDB as the training set, JOINED as the validation set and COACH420 as the testing set.

 ### 2. Models
 This fold contains trained weights files.
-We split the ckpt files and you can use follow commands to merge them:
+The original ckpt file was too large, so we split it and you can use follow commands to merge them:

 ```
 cd ./Models/COACH420